rakshitha-rt/object-detection-blurring/README.md

+# Object detection and bluring
-# The above-proposed model can be used for object detection and burning.
+The above-proposed model can be used for object detection and burning.
 For object detection we have used YOLO-V7 and blurring we have experimented with various filters